 Ferguson Riots

-Do you really think that politics didn’t play a role in determining who should be charged concerning the 2014 disturbances/riots/unrest/uprising in Ferguson, Missouri?
+Do you really think that politics didn’t play a role in determining who should be charged concerning the 2014 disturbances, riots, unrest, uprising, demonstration, in Ferguson, Missouri?
 Even the US Department of Justice couldn’t get to the bottom of it, ruling on one hand that Police Officer Darren Wilson shot and killed Michael Brown in self-defense, while also determining that the Ferguson Police Department had engaged in misconduct against the citizenry of Ferguson by, among other things, discriminating against African Americans and applying racial stereotypes in a “pattern or practice of unlawful conduct.”

-However, if some politicians and states attorneys have their say, EVERYONE in the Capitol that day would be strung up on nearby light posts.
-No one should have that much power.
+Regardless how you come down on events with political ramifications, no government should have that much power.
 We need to do away with the death penalty – before people get executed for their political beliefs.